Menu

 There are ways to set aside a protected portion of your home equity.

 That said, there is a No Negative Guarantee with lenders who are members of the Equity Release Council.
 The guarantee only applies to your loved ones, not inheriting debt to repay interest accrued beyond your home’s value.
-It doesn’t guarantee there will be equity available to leave as part of your estate for your loved ones.
+It doesn’t guarantee equity will be available to leave as part of your estate for your loved ones.

 How Equity Release Affects Pension Credits